thejsway/thejsway/manuscript/chapter16.md

 ### Removing an event listener

 In some particular cases, you might want to stop reacting to an event on a DOM element.
-To achieve this, call the `removeEventListener()` on the element, massing as a parameter the function which used to handle the event.
+To achieve this, call the `removeEventListener()` on the element, passing as a parameter the function which used to handle the event.

 > This can only work if the handler function is not anonymous.